 Free Prompt Engineering Course: Learn the 6-Band Method

-I learned prompt engineering the hard way — by writing thousands of prompts, measuring their output quality, and slowly discovering patterns that worked across every model.
-After a year of this, I found the mathematical framework that explains why those patterns work.
-This course teaches you that framework in a single article, for free.
+I learned prompt engineering the hard way.
+I wrote thousands of prompts.
+I measured the results.
+Over time I found patterns that worked on every model.
+After a year, I found the math behind those patterns.
+This course teaches you that math in one article, for free.

 Lesson 1: Why Most Prompts Fail

-When you send an underspecified prompt, the LLM must fill in everything you left out.
-It fills those gaps from its training distribution — the most statistically likely interpretation.
-That interpretation is often wrong for your specific use case.
+When your prompt leaves things out, the LLM guesses.
+It picks the most common answer from its training data.
+That guess is often wrong for your situation.
 This is not a bug in the model.
-It is a specification failure in your prompt.
+It is a gap in your prompt.

 Lesson 2: The Signal Processing Foundation